cyborggeneraal/register-machines/README.md

 # Register Machines

-`rm.luau` simulates registers with lua tables.
+`rm.luau` simulates [register machines](https://webspace.science.uu.nl/~ooste110/syllabi/compthmoeder.pdf) with lua tables.

 I think the composition, primitive-recursion, minimisation operations are correct.
 But you don't prove things like this in lua.
 Use lean for that.